Discover commerce and social trends, and learn from industry pioneers – join our global in-person roadshow which touches down in five cities!

 Another highly influential type of UGC is customer ratings and reviews.
 Reviews are a major deciding factor for shoppers when considering a purchase.
 Product pages with at least one review garnered a 354% conversion rate increase and a 446% increase in revenue per visitor compared to product pages without reviews, according to Bazaarvoice’s Shopper Experience Index.
 There’s few better ways to increase your add-to-cart rate.

-And don’t let your reviews go unnoticed.
+And don’t let your reviews go unnoticed either.
 Collecting reviews is only half the battle.
 It’s equally important to feature them prominently so site visitors don’t miss them.
 One method is to include the star rating directly next to the product image, which users can click to see the full reviews of that product.

 Brands can take their customer feedback a step further by compiling common issues or questions to create a comprehensive FAQ page on their website.
 Companies who receive a large number of reviews and questions can manage them with a dedicated customer service team or tools like a Questions & Answers platform.
 These portals allow brands of all sizes to effectively and efficiently respond to customer questions.